top of page

 If you’re experiencing a heavy flow, rescheduling will probably be better.
 Heavier bleeding can interfere more with the sample collection and might be uncomfortable for you, too.
 We don’t mind, though; it’s all about you!

 On the other hand, if your period is light or you’re nearing the end of it, you will still be able to perform the test.
-You’re welcome to call ahead and discuss the specifics with us so we can recommend the best option based on your specific circumstances.
+You’re welcome to give us a call to discuss the specifics so we can recommend the best option for you.

 If your period unexpectedly arrives on the day of your appointment, don’t panic!
 It happens to many of us; we have really seen it all.
 You can call to see if rescheduling is necessary or if going ahead is fine.